readium/readium-js/README.md

 **Typical workflow:**

+No RequireJS optimization:

+* `npm run http` (to launch an http server.
+This automatically opens a web browser instance to the HTML files in the `dev` folder, choose `index_RequireJS_no-optimize.html`, or the `*LITE.html` variant which do include only the reader view, not the ebook library view)
-* Hack away! (mostly the source code in the `js` folder)
+* Hack away! (e.g. source code in the `src/js` folder)
+* Press F5 (refresh / reload) in the web browser

+Or to use optimized Javascript bundles (single or multiple):

 * `npm run build` (to update the RequireJS bundles in the build output folder)
-* `npm run http:watch` (to launch an http server with live-reload, automatically opens a web browser instance to the HTML files in the `dev` folder)
+* `npm run http:watch` (to launch an http server.
+This automatically opens a web browser instance to the HTML files in the `dev` folder, choose `index_RequireJS_single-bundle.html` or `index_RequireJS_multiple-bundles.html`, or the `*LITE.html` variants which do include only the reader view, not the ebook library view)
 * `npm run http` (same as above, but without watching for file changes (no automatic rebuild))

 **Plugins integration:**